 - 8.1.
-The Headteacher should inform the accused person about the allegation as soon as possible after consulting the LADO.
-The Headteacher should provide them with as much information as possible at the time.
-However, where a strategy discussion is needed, or police or local authority's social care services need to be involved, the Headteacher should not do that until those agencies have been consulted, and have agreed what information can be disclosed to the person. - 8.2.
-Nexus Multi Academy Trust has a duty of care to our employees.
-The Trust should act to manage and minimise the stress inherent in the allegations and disciplinary process.
+The Headteacher/CEO should inform the accused person about the allegation as soon as possible after consulting the LADO.
+The Headteacher/CEO should provide them with as much information as possible at the time.
+However, where a strategy discussion is needed, or police or local authority's social care services need to be involved, the Headteacher/CEO should not do that until those agencies have been consulted, and have agreed what information can be disclosed to the person. - 8.2.
+The Trust has a duty of care to our employees and should act to manage and minimise the stress inherent in the allegations and disciplinary process.
 Support for the individual is key to fulfilling this duty.
 Individuals should be informed of concerns or allegations as soon as possible and given an explanation of the likely course of action, unless there is an objection by the local authority social care services or the police.
 The individual should be advised to contact their trade union representative, if they have one, or a colleague for support.
 When appropriate they should also be given access to welfare counselling or medical advice where this is provided by the employer. - 8.3.
 The school should appoint a named representative to keep the person who is the subject of the allegation informed of the progress of the case and consider what other support is appropriate for the individual.
 Particular care needs to be taken when employees are suspended to ensure that they are kept informed of both the progress of their case and current work related issues.
 Social contact with colleagues and friends must not be prevented unless there is evidence to suggest that such contact is likely to be prejudicial to the gathering and presentation of evidence. - 8.4.
 Parents or carers of a child or children involved should be told about the allegation as soon as possible if they do not already know of it.
-However, where a strategy discussion is required, or police or local authority children's social care services need to be involved, the head should consult those agencies and agree what information can be disclosed to the parents.
-They should also be kept informed about the progress of the case, and told the outcome where there is not a criminal prosecution, including the outcome of any disciplinary process.
+However, where a strategy discussion is required, or police or local authority children's social care services need to be involved, the Headteacher/CEO should consult

-- 8.5.
-The deliberations of a disciplinary hearing, and the information taken into account in reaching a decision, cannot normally be disclosed, but the parents or carers of the child should be told the outcome in confidence. - 8.6.
+- those agencies and agree what information can be disclosed to the parents.
+They should also be kept informed about the progress of the case. - 8.5.
 Parents and carers should also be made aware of the prohibition on reporting or publishing allegations about teachers in section 141F of the Education Act 2002.